ExodusPoint Capital Management: Background

-However, despite having a strong debut, ExodusPoint has struggled in its performance compared to its peers.
+Despite having a strong debut, ExodusPoint has struggled in its performance compared to its peers.
 In 2019, ExodusPoint had a return of 6.8% compared to the Hedge Fund average of 9%.
-In 2022, ExodusPoint had a return of 5.5% to 6% which was lower that its peers including Millennium Management which had over double the return at 12.4%.
-One of the main reasons for its overall lacklustre performance is its equities and quantitative finance businesses have significantly underperformed despite massive costs and investments placed into them.
+In 2022, ExodusPoint had a return of 5.5% to 6% which was lower than its peers including Millennium Management which had over double the return at 12.4%.
+One of the main reasons for its overall lackluster performance is the significant under-performance of its equities and quantitative finance businesses despite the large investments placed into them.

-Since its launch, ExodusPoint has only performed fundraising once in the Spring of 2020 where it raised $3 billion.
+Since its launch, ExodusPoint has only performed fundraising once in the spring of 2020 when it raised $3 billion.

-In recent years, the firm suffers from significant staff turnover and numerous senior executives have already left.
+In recent years, the firm suffered from significant staff turnover and numerous senior executives have already left the firm.

+In 2023, investors withdrew $1 billion from ExodusPoint.